apache/qpid-protonj2/protonj2-clients/README.md

-# PooledJMS
+# AMQPerative

-JMS Connection pool for messaging applications that provides pooling for JMS Connections, Sessions and MessageProducers.
+Imperative API for AMQP messaging applications

 Below are some quick pointers you might find useful.

-## Using the PooledJMS library
+## Using the AMQPerative library

-To use the PooledJMS library in your projects you can include the maven dependency in your project pom file:
+To use the AMQPerative library in your projects you can include the maven dependency in your project pom file:

     <dependency>
       <groupId>org.messaginghub.jms</groupId>
-      <artifactId>pooled-jms</artifactId>
+      <artifactId>amqperative-client</artifactId>
-      <version>${pooled-jms-version}</version>
+      <version>${amqperative-version}</version>
     </dependency>

 ## Building the code